Courses and Requirements

 Please see the Course Descriptions document for detailed course descriptions.

 A student’s plan of completion depends on when they enter the program (cohort number) and what practicum option is chosen.
 Please see Schedules on our webpage.

 NPTT will sign off on a Provisional Teaching License after students have completed EDCI 552 and 553.
-Phase 1 course are designed to teach the minimal requirement of knowledge and skills necessary for the novice teacher.
+These courses are designed to teach the minimal requirement of knowledge and skills necessary for the novice teacher.
 NPTT strongly recommends that students not pursue a provisional teaching license until they have secured a teaching position that qualifies for the paid internship (cannot be starting until the second academic year engaged in NPTT).
 A request for variance from this timeline must come a school administrator who has hired the NPTT student, and will be considered on a case-by-case basis.